jpedropereira/no-waste/README.md

 ## Requirements

 In order to be able to use this application, you need to have an API key for Spoontacular's API (you can obtain it [here](https://spoonacular.com/food-api/) ).
 You should then assign the API key to an environment variable named "SPOONTACULAR_API_KEY".
+The SECRET_KEY in the settings.py file should also be defined in an environment variable.
 A requirements.txt file is provided with this project.

 ## How to run the application